128technology/docs/docs/config_ldap.md

 ```

 Additionally, to verify the status of your configured users and the LDAP server, click on **Users** in the **Adminstration** menu on the left side of the SSR GUI.
 LDAP authenticated users appear in the users list **after they have successfully logged in**.
+From the CLI, use the `show users` command.

 #### Important Clarification

 As a point of clarification: The *New User* button in the top right corner of the GUI is intended for use cases such as RADIUS and is not to be configured for LDAP.
+Using the new user button to manually create a local user prevents the use of the LDAP server for authentication.

 ![Not for LDAP](/img/ldap_jumpcloud_user_setup8.png)